projecthsf/easy-annotation/README.md

 # easy-annotation

+Library for inspecting and processing class and field annotations, simplifying the creation of custom annotations.

-Easy-Annotation help you easy to create your new custom annotation
+Let says, you want to create a customer annotation,